Schema

 Key points about cursor-based pagination:

-1. To initiate cursor-based pagination, start with offset: 0.
+- To initiate cursor-based pagination, start with

-2. The API will return a continuationToken in the response body when you start from the beginning.
+continuationTokenin the response body when you start from the beginning. - For subsequent requests, use the

-6. Cursor-based pagination does not support arbitrary jumps in the result set.
+continuationTokenis only returned if you pass the previouscontinuationTokenin your request. - Cursor-based pagination does not support arbitrary jumps in the result set.
 You must use each continuationToken sequentially to traverse the results.

 Here's an example of how to use cursor-based pagination: